 The tradition of an entertainment suite hosted by LeRon Shults and Wesley Wildman continues at this year’s AAR/SBL annual meeting.
-The suite will be in the Manchester Grand Hyatt San Diego.
-The room number and entry requirements will be announced here when they are known.
+The suite will be in the Manchester Grand Hyatt San Diego, Seaport Tower, Room 3052.
+Text Suzanne at 781-467-9338 to gain elevator access.

 There will be gatherings from Friday through Monday nights.
 Soft drinks and snacks will be provided.
 Please bring anything else you’d like to eat or drink.
 Anyone is welcome any night, including people in the Cognitive Companion Construction project, the Cognitive Science of Religion Unit, the International Society for Science and Religion, the Simulating Religious Violence (SRV) film project, the transhumanism unit, the AI and Religion unit, other people interested in the scientific study of religion or philosophy of religion – and anyone else who knows any of those people!